What Is SDI In A Video Camera? SDI vs HDMI Explained.

 So that sums it up.

-SDI is the industry standard for serial data interface because it provides a more stable connection, that is less prone to interference – especially over long cable runs.
-The locking BNC-connectors locks it in place on both camera and monitor, so you don’t accidentally pull it out.
+SDI is the industry standard for serial data interfaces because it provides a more stable connection that is less prone to interference—especially over long cable runs.
+The locking BNC connectors lock it in place on both camera and monitor, so you don’t accidentally pull it out.

-HDMI is the consumer based standard for transferring video and audio between devices.
-It’s more prone to breaking, can easily be pulled out of camera and monitor, and is also more susceptible to interference.
+HDMI is the consumer-based standard for transferring video and audio between devices.
+It’s more prone to breaking, can easily be pulled out of a camera and monitor, and is also more susceptible to interference.

 You can get a lot more technical about SDI, and there’s a lot that I’ve left out.
-But I hope this has provided you with some useful insight into the pros and cons of using SDI and HDMI in video and film production?
+However, I hope this has provided useful insight into the pros and cons of using SDI and HDMI in video and film production.